How to Verify a Contractor License in Florida

 Skip the guide and verify a Florida contractor license instantly.

-Why Verifying a Florida Contractor License Matters
+TL;DR — Verifying a Florida Contractor License in 60 Seconds

 State Certified vs. County Registered Licenses

 Both license types are valid, but if a contractor claims to be state certified, verify that their license number format matches.
 You can check both types through LicensedCheck or the DBPR's online verification system.
+When browsing Florida contractors on LicensedCheck, the license type is displayed on each profile so you can quickly confirm the scope of coverage.

 What to Check on a Florida Contractor License